itsjoshuagraves/digitalgarden/content/philosophy/index.md

 bookToc: true
 summary: "What underpins everything I do as a designer and leader."
 ---
 What defines good design?
-Is it a process?
-No. Is it pretty interfaces?
-Also no. Design is a practice and mindset focused on solving a problem.
+Is it pretty interfaces?
+Not really.

+Design is fundamentally a practice and mindset focused on solving a problem.
+Designers are those who solve problems.

-Good design is the recognition that each project, problem, and team are unique.
-Good designers are skilled at seeing, connecting, communicating, and moving quickly with intention.
+_Good_ design goes a step further by treating each problem, people involved, and constraints at play as unique.
+There may be similarities between problems, there may not.

+To be a good designer requires skill in the art of listening, seeing clearly, connecting, and communicating.
+A good designer has a large toolbox and and knows exactly when to apply the right tool to meet the moment.

 ## Defining Problems Through Listening
-The practice of good design immediately disqualifies forcing an off-the-shelf process or tool into the mix.
+Being a good designer therefore immediately disqualifies forcing an off-the-shelf process or tool into the mix.
 Rigorous adhesion to design processes are the realm of amateurs and charlatans.
-One of these is excusable, but neither should be at the wheel.
+One of these is excusable, but neither should be at the helm.
 An understanding of process is important, but it is principles which let us honor the aforementioned uniqueness while also doing our best work.

 Consider a gardener tending to their garden.
 Each plant has its own set of needs and characteristics.
 One plant may need a certain type of soil, another a different amount of sunlight.
 Forcing the same regimen on every plant will yield, at best, mixed results.
 One skilled at tending plants understands which tools and regimen to apply so each plant can thrive.
-The plants tell the gardener what they need, their success requires a gardener who listens and adapts to their unique needs.
+The plants tell the gardener what they need, their success requires a gardener who listens and adapts to their individual needs.

-This, by extension, means treating those we work with as equals and actively seeking their input.
-Each person has expertise that, when combined, forms something greater than if one forced their way.
+This, by extension, means treating those we work with as wholly formed individuals with expertise and actively seeking their input.
+Each person has knowledge that, when combined with yours, forms something greater than if one forced their way.

 It necessarily means you do not jump to conclusions or solutions.
-You are a visitor to their land, telling its inhabitants what's right and wrong is the motivation of colonizers.
+You are a like visitor to their lands, telling its inhabitants what's right and wrong is the motivation of colonizers.
 You are not a colonizer.
+You are a cultivator.

-The inhabitants of the land you visit have experience you don't.
+The inhabitants of this place have experience you don't.
 They know the land in ways you'll never understand.
-You will be most effective if you build a shared understanding of what needs to be done and listen to how these humans live and work before figuring out what comes next.
+You will be most effective if you build a shared understanding together of what needs to be done.
+You do this by listening to what these people value, how they live, and how they work before jumping to what comes next.

 But what if you just *know* what needs doing?
 If you're right, good for you, but you should have worked with them so they can fend for themselves when you're gone.
 But if you're wrong, you've blown it.
 Not just for you, for everyone.